gep13/gep13/input/blog/review-of-day-2-of-devweek-2013.md

 **Topic: **The new world of HTML5 and CSS3

 > WebSockets, Webworkers, animations, transitions, and SVG.
 These are just a few of the new capabilities we can use to build applications with modern browsers.
-In this session we’ll give overviews and demonstrations of these new features and see how to build applications with the latest standards.</blockquote>
+> In this session we’ll give overviews and demonstrations of these new features and see how to build applications with the latest standards.

 **Thoughts**